 The VERA (VEstal Review Award) is our award for a flash fiction story under 500 words published by any magazine–other than ours–in print or online in the previous year.
 Only one submission from a publication, please.
 The stories are submitted by the magazines where they were originally published.
-The winning selection receives a prize of $100 and a publication in Vestal Review, and the runner-up entry gets publication in Vestal Review at our usual terms.
+The winning selection receives a prize of $100 and publication in Vestal Review, and the runner-up entry will be published in Vestal Review at our usual terms.